msgpack/msgpack-java/msgpack-jackson/README.md

 # jackson-dataformat-msgpack

 This Jackson extension library handles reading and writing of data encoded in [MessagePack](http://msgpack.org/) data format.
 It extends standard Jackson streaming API (`JsonFactory`, `JsonParser`, `JsonGenerator`), and as such works seamlessly with all the higher level data abstractions (data binding, tree model, and pluggable extensions).
+For the details of Jackson-annotations, please see https://github.com/FasterXML/jackson-annotations.

 ## Maven dependency